 USA Pro Challenge

-The USA Pro Challenge brought the high adrenaline, high altitude thrills of pro cycling to Colorado for the third straight year in the summer of 2013.
+The USA Pro Challenge brought the high adrenaline, high altitude thrills of pro cycling to Colorado for the fourth straight year this past summer.
 The grand finale in downtown Denver saw Tejay Van Garderen take the top spot in front of tens of thousands of fans.

-The 2014 USA Pro Challenge (UPC) takes place August 18-24.
-The UPC zooms through eight official host cities and, as with the previous three years, the finish line is in downtown Denver on August 24.
+The USA Pro Challenge (UPC) takes place each year in late summer.
+The UPC zooms through eight official host cities and, as with the previous four years, the finish line is in downtown Denver.
 Beginning in Boulder, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
 A free festival with an awards ceremony and food trucks will follow in Civic Center Park.

 DENVER: A Cycling Paradise

 Denver boasts 850 miles of paved, off-road trails that bikers enjoy all summer long.
 You don't even need to bring your bike.
 Denver B-cycle, the city's pioneering bike share program, offers an easy way to get around on two wheels.
-Purchase a daily pass for $8 at any of the 83 B-cycle stations located throughout the city, near museums, attractions and hotels.
+Purchase a daily pass for $9 at any of the 84 B-cycle stations located throughout the city, near museums, attractions and hotels.
 Once a pass is purchased, you can pick up one of the 800 B-cycles from any station and drop it off at any other station.
 All rides of 30 minutes or less are free and rides up to one hour are only a dollar, with prices going up from there.
-Users can also sign up for 7-day ($20), 30-day ($30) or annual passes ($80) online.
+Users can also sign up for 30-day ($15) or annual passes ($90) online.

 What To Do While You're Here